Are you looking for a better way to organize your Facebook Group posts? Did you know, you can use Facebook Group topics.

 While you can search Facebook Groups, it doesn’t always return results even though you know there are group posts on a particular topic.

-With the new Facebook Group topics, this helps fix Facebook Group search and makes it a lot easier for your group admin or members to easily find posts.
+With the ablity to group topics in your Facebook Group, this helps fix Facebook Group search and makes it a lot easier for your group admin or members to easily find posts.

 How to use Facebook Group topics